mimiyin/collective-play-s21/README.md

    * Re-answer at least 3 of the yes/no questions in writing.
 Pick the 3 that are the most "more complicated than yes/no." Use the readings as input.
 See email for link to form.
       * 001: Please complete by next Thursday 10AM Eastern.
       * 002: Please complete by next Monday 5PM Eastern.
-   * Take a sketch you created on p5 editor and put it on [glitch.com](https://glitch.com) by writing your own web server and [post a link here](https://github.com/mimiyin/collective-play-s21/wiki/Assignments#week-1).
+   * Take a sketch you created on p5 editor and put it on [glitch.com](https://glitch.com) by writing your own web server and post a link here: [Section 001](https://github.com/mimiyin/collective-play-s21/wiki/Assignments---001#week-1) | [Section 002](https://github.com/mimiyin/collective-play-s21/wiki/Assignments--002#week-1-hello-web-server-hello-glitchcom)
    * Code Tutorials
       * [Functions and `return`](https://www.youtube.com/watch?v=qRnUBiTJ66Y&ab_channel=TheCodingTrain)
       * [Callback functions](https://www.youtube.com/watch?v=NcCEzzd9BGE&t=147s&ab_channel=TheCodingTrain)